lwalley/LigerCat/README.md

 ### Install Ruby and create gemset ###

-LigerCat's `.rvmrc` file, located in *`Rails.root`*, instructs RVM which version of Ruby and which gemset to use.
-When you change directory into *`Rails.root`* for the first time, RVM will switch to the correct version of Ruby and will create the `ligercat` gemset and output a statement such as *`Using /Users/username/.rvm/gems/ruby-1.9.3-p194 with gemset ligercat`*
+LigerCat's `.rvmrc` file, located in `Rails.root`, instructs RVM which version of Ruby and which gemset to use.
+When you change directory into `Rails.root` for the first time, RVM will switch to the correct version of Ruby and will create the `ligercat` gemset and output a statement such as `Using /Users/username/.rvm/gems/ruby-1.9.3-p194 with gemset ligercat`.

 If you do not have the required version of Ruby, RVM usually shows a warning with instructions on how to install it e.g.:

     $ rvm install ruby-1.9.3

-After installing the required Ruby version reload (exit and re-enter i.e. `$ cd .`) the *`Rails.root`* directory to trigger RVM to use the new version of Ruby and to create the `ligercat` gemset.
+After installing the required Ruby version reload (exit and re-enter i.e. `$ cd .`) the `Rails.root` directory to trigger RVM to use the new version of Ruby and to create the `ligercat` gemset.

     $ cd .